-Cassandra Nelson is an Associate Fellow at the University of Virginia’s Institute for Advanced Studies in Culture, where she writes about faith, literature, and technology.
+Cassandra Nelson is an Associate Fellow at the University of Virginia’s Institute for Advanced Studies in Culture, where she writes about faith, fiction, technology, and culture.
 She previously taught literature and composition at Harvard University and the United States Military Academy.

 APRIL 2022: “Readiness is Not All,” in The Point magazine.
 A departure from my usual faith and fiction beat, to consider the role of the U.S. military–which, this essay prompted me to realize, has shaped my life for seven years now: first as a Department of Defense civilian employee in the Dept. of English and Philosophy at West Point, and then as a military spouse for three years and counting.
 For the spring issue of The Point, I offered a response to their symposium, which asks, “What is the military for?”